 The sprint gives teams a shortcut to learning without building and launching.

 The sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.
-Developed at Google Ventures, it’s a “greatest hits” of business strategy, innovation, behavior science, design thinking, and more — packaged into a battle-tested process that any team can use.
+Developed at GV, it’s a “greatest hits” of business strategy, innovation, behavior science, design thinking, and more — packaged into a battle-tested process that any team can use.

 Working together with companies in a sprint, we shortcut the usual endless-debate cycle and compress months of time into a single week.
 Instead of waiting to launch a minimal product to understand if an idea is any good, teams get great data from a prototype.
 The sprint gives these companies a superpower: The ability to build and test nearly any idea in just 40 hours.

 This page is a DIY guide for running your own sprint.
 On Monday, you’ll unpack the problem.
 On Tuesday, you’ll sketch competing solutions on paper.
 On Wednesday, you’ll argue and decide how to turn your ideas into a testable hypothesis.
 On Thursday, you’ll hammer out a high-fidelity prototype.
 And on Friday, you’ll test it with real live humans.